President Jokowi: No more bosses in the police - ExBulletin

 Police involvement

-National Police (Pol) Chief General Listyo Sigit Prabowo, in his report, underscored that the National Police is committed to carrying out all directives of the President in carrying out his duties in the future.
-Polri is currently entering a transformation phase and will continue to maintain its solidity.
-For this reason, care and remembering while maintaining unity is done.
+The Chief of the Indonesian National Police (Polri), General Listyo Sigit Prabowo, stressed in his report that Polri is committed to carrying out all directives of the President in carrying out future tasks.
+Polri is currently in a transformation phase and will continue to maintain its solidarity.
+Therefore, mutual care and mutual reminders while maintaining unity are ongoing.
 Listyo added that Polri is open to community contributions and corrections.
-To maintain the dignity of the National Police, all violations are also immediately dealt with firmly.
+To maintain the dignity of Polri, all violations are also immediately dealt with firmly.

-To increase the presence of the national police, according to the national police chief, there is a Friday ventilation program carried out by the regional police chiefs (polda), the resort police chiefs (polres) and the police chiefs sector (polsek).
+To improve the presence of the Indonesian National Police (Polri), according to the Chief of Police (Kapolri), there is a program called “Jumat Curhat” (Plaintive Friday) conducted by the Regional Police Chief (Regional Police Chief /Polda), the district police chief and even the sector police chief.

-National Police (Pol) Chief General Listyo Sigit Prabowo, in his report, underscored that the National Police is committed to carrying out all directives of the President in carrying out his duties in the future.
+The Indonesian National Police Chief, General (Pol) Listyo Sigit Prabowo, stressed in his report that the police are committed to carrying out all instructions of the President in the performance of his future duties.

-There is something different about the Bhayangkara Day commemoration held at Gelora Bung Karno.
+In the commemoration of Bhayangkara day held at Gelora Bung Karno, there is something different.
 If usually the president checks the troops at the memorial while riding in a car, then this time it was not.
 After the parade of troops or the banners of the RI-Tri Brata State Police entered the field, President Jokowi, as ceremonial inspector, then inspected the troops on foot.

-The president admitted this was unusual as troop inspections are usually carried out by car.
-Previously the inspection was done on foot, it was quite far but I was still strong.
-Because I know the GBK stage grass cannot be damaged.
-If you use a car, it will be damaged, so it was okay earlier, he said.
+This is recognized by the President as unusual as the inspection of troops is usually carried out using a vehicle.
+“Previously, the inspection was done on foot, it was quite a distance but I still had the strength.
+Because I know that the grass in the GBK stadium should not be damaged.
+If we use a car, it will definitely be damaged, so it was done properly earlier,” he said.

-The ceremony continued with national greetings, a moment of silence and the recitation of Tri Brata.
-The Bintang Bhayangkara Nararya Badge of Honor was also awarded to Polri staff who were considered to have made great contributions, were courageous and had extraordinary courage that went beyond obligations.
+The ceremony continued with the national salute, a moment of silence and the recitation of the Tri Brata.
+The Bintang Bhayangkara Nararya Award was also given to Polri staff who were deemed to have made great contributions, to be courageous and to have shown extraordinary perseverance beyond their duties.

-This time, the award was given to Brigadier General (Pol) Adi Vivid Agustiadi Bachtiar, Police Academy 1998, who served as Director of Cybercrime at the National Police Criminal Investigation Agency; Chief Commissioner Anissulah M Ridha, Head of the Civil Service Reception and Education Section of the SSDM Personnel Control Office of the National Police; Warrant Officer Commissar Susianti BS, acting head of the Gegana Corps Mobile Brigade Corps Police Information Technology Affairs Demining Unit; and Deputy Inspector One Zunaidi Sembiring, Bhabinkamtibmas Polsek Brastagi Polres Tanah Karo North Sumatra Police.
+This time the honors went to Brigadier General (Pol) Adi Vivid Agustiadi Bachtiar, Akpol 1998, who is the Director of Cybercrime at the Indonesian National Police Criminal Investigation Agency (Polri); Commissioner Anissulah M Ridha, Head of Personnel Recruitment and Training at the Personnel Control Office of Polri’s Security and Public Order Division; Deputy Commissioner Susianti BS, Acting Head of Information Technology Affairs at the Gegana Police Bomb Squad in the Mobile Squad Corps; and Deputy Inspector One Zunaidi Sembiring, the Bhabinkamtibmas (Community Police Officer) of Brastagi Police Station in Tanah Karo Regency, North Sumatra Regional Police.

-The commemoration event was also enlivened by artistic performances, parachute drops by TNI/Polri personnel and tumpeng cutting.
+The commemoration event was also enlivened by artistic performances, the parachuting of TNI/Polri personnel and the cutting of the rice cone.

 |